Do you want to know what you’re in for? Check out this turn-by-turn description of the flattest, fastest course in the St. Louis Region!

 Runners continue on Hawning Rd. for just over a half mile as it heads toward Hwy 94.
-The course takes a right at 94 and heads north to the northernmost point of the course just before State Hwy B.
+The course takes a right at 94 and heads north to the northernmost point of the course.

 The 4 mile mark about a quarter mile after the turn onto Hwy 94, just north of Joyce.

-The 5 mile mark is on Boschertown Dr.
+The 5 mile mark is shortly after crossing onto Boschertown Rd.

 Enter New Town by turning right onto Island Harbor which becomes Sublette St.

-This course is meant to be pretty darn fast, so there aren’t many turns but there are a few as the runners tour New Town.
+This course is meant to be pretty darn fast, but there are a few turns as the runners tour New Town.

 Just after Sublette St. curves left, runners take a right onto Barter St.

-Runners head west on Barter St. to Hempstead and then turn south on Galt House Dr.
+Runners head west on Barter St. then left onto Shire.
+Next a quick right onto Hempstead and then turn south on Galt House Dr.

 Runners are officially in New Town at the six mile mark, which is on Galt House Dr.